eggheadio-projects/gatsby-theme-authoring-notes/04-set-up-to-create-data-driven-pages-in-gatsby.md

 **[📹 Video](https://egghead.io/lessons/gatsby-set-up-to-create-data-driven-pages-in-gatsby)**

+## Summary

+In this lesson we learn how to load data from MDX (or any data source) and ensure the necessary folders exist.

-## Defining the event type
+## ⚡ Defining types
-To satisfy the second condition in our list, *define the event type*, we add the following to gatsby-node.js
+To satisfy the second condition in our list, we'll add an `id` which is of type `ID!`, and `name` and `location`, which are of type `String!`.

+For the date, we going to use Gatsby's built in `@dateformat` directive.

+We can do the same thing for the end date by copying the previous line and swapping out the names.

+Lastly we want to get the URL which is a string.

+### gatsby-theme-events/gatsby-node.js
 ```javascript
 exports.sourceNodes = ({ actions }) => {
   actions.createTypes(`